vukics/cppqed/doc/cpputils.rst

 .. todo::

    Implement a class representing a non-orthogonal vector.
-It should store the pulled vector, and it stould keep track of whether it is up to date.
+It should store the pulled vector, and it should keep track of whether it is up to date.
 Eg any change in any element makes the pulled vector out of date, and it has to be brought up to date for any operation involving the metric.
 The same for matrices and indeed tensors of any order.
 (Also, could make normal tensors of any order, maybe out of CVector using the boost thingy?)

 .. todo::